evandisoft/RedOnion/CommonScriptApi.md

 For Lua, you just access `editor=Ksp.EditorLogic` to get the instance, while in ROS you do `var editor=KSP.EditorLogic.fetch`.

-The EditorLogic instance will be null unless you are in the VAB or SBH.
+The EditorLogic instance will be null unless you are in the VAB or SPH.

 I'm thinking a lot about what I can do with this class.
 One thing it allows you to do is get a reference to the ship that is being currently built: `editor.ship`.

-from this you can iterate over the parts:
+from this you can iterate over the parts (ROS):
-ROS:
 ```
 var vessel=ksp.EditorLogic.fetch.ship